-3.0 Transmission and Detection
+3.0 TRANSMISSION AND DETECTION

-How might an advanced civilization configure an artifact to exploit the model described in section 2?
-The gravitation lens could be a neutron star (a neutron star is very spherical) or a black hole (a non rotating black hole is spherical, or it could be an ordinary star however other condensed stellar objects are not considered here.
+How might an advanced civilization configure an artifact to exploit the model described in Section 2?
+The gravitation lens could be a neutron star (a neutron star is very spherical), a black hole (a non-rotating black hole is spherical), or an ordinary star (although other condensed stellar objects are not considered here).
 Consider a neutron star with a neutrino beam transmitting station in orbit about it.
-At present a typical high-energy neutrino beam is made from the decay of $\pi$ mesons.
-Large accelerators boost, usually protons, to relativistic energies which strike a target that produces pions and kaons which decay in flight into neutrinos, electrons and muons.
+At present, a typical high-energy neutrino beam is made from the decay of π mesons.
+Large accelerators boost particles, usually protons, to relativistic energies that strike a target which produces pions and kaons that decay in flight into neutrinos, electrons and muons.
 The useful feature is that the pions and kaons can be focused and a directed beam of neutrinos produced.
-These neutrinos will emerge from the source into beam angle $\theta$ determined by Special Relativity, that is
+These neutrinos will emerge from the source into beam angle θ determined by Special Relativity, that is:

-$$\theta = \frac{1}{\gamma}$$ .
-(9)
+$$\theta = \frac{1}{\gamma} \tag{10}$$

-Where $\gamma$ is the Lorentz factor $\frac{1}{\sqrt{1-\beta^2}}$ ( $\beta$ =speed as a fraction of light speed).
+Where γ is the Lorentz factor $\sqrt{1-\beta}$

+(β=speed as a fraction of light speed).

-Taking the gravitational lens to be a neutron star or a non-rotating stellar mass black hole a transmitter is envisioned (a rotating black hole, a Kerr black hole, could be used but the modeling is more complicated and is not considered here).
-Place a neutrino beam transmitter at 100 neutron star radii or at about 1000 km and using an impact parameter of 25 radii the opening angle (by simple geometery) will be approximately 1 degree, this gives a Lorentz factor of 74 which results in a pion bunch with energy of about 8 Gev.
-Thus there is a beam of approximately 8 Gev neutrinos incident on an annulus with a width of 15 km.
-Suppose the energy input is one watt for one second, then 8x10 neutrinos flow into an area of about 8x10 m which in turn is focused into an area of approximately 1 cm resulting in a bolt of Gev neutrinos.
-A 1.4 solar mass neutron star has a Schwarzschild radius of about 3 kilometers and 8 Gev neutrinos have a wavelength of about 10-14 cm (10-4 picometres) thus the gain from (8) (or amplification) from the gravitational lens is about 10 on the focal axis.
-On the focal axis in the center of the 'bolt' is a one cm spot with approximately 10 neutrinos per pulse.
+Taking the gravitational lens to be a neutron star or a non-rotating stellar mass black hole, a transmitter is envisioned (a rotating black hole, a Kerr black hole, could also be used, but the modeling is more complicated and is not considered here).
+Place a neutrino beam transmitter at 100 neutron star radii or at about 1000 km and using an impact parameter of 25 radii, the opening angle (by simple geometery) will be approximately 1 degree.
+This gives a Lorentz factor of 74, which results in a pion bunch with an energy of about 8 Gev.
+Thus there is a beam of approximately 8 GeV neutrinos incident on an annulus with a width of 15 km.
+Suppose the energy input is one watt for one second, then 8 x 1014 neutrinos flow into an area of about 8 x 1011 m2, which in turn is focused into an area of approximately 1 cm2 resulting in a bolt of GeV neutrinos.
+A 1.4 solar mass neutron star has a Schwarzschild radius of about 3 kilometers and 8 GeV neutrinos have a wavelength of about 10^{-14} cm (10^{-4} picometres), thus the gain from (8) - or amplification - from the gravitational lens is about 10^{21} on the focal axis.
+On the focal axis in the center of the 'bolt' is a one cm spot with approximately 10^{20} neutrinos per pulse.